The Best Vitamins for Sleep

 You probably already know of vitamin C’s importance to your immune system, but did you also know it’s vital to sleep?
 According to a 2014 study published in PLOS ONE, people who have low blood levels of vitamin C had more sleep issues and were more prone to waking up during the night.

-Watch out for the signs you aren’t getting enough vitamins.
+Learn to spot the signs you aren’t getting enough vitamins.

 This essential mineral assists your body in producing the sleep hormone melatonin.
 Magnesium also relieves muscle tension that can prevent restful sleep; it can even help ease tension by encouraging production of an amino acid known as GABA, which that relaxes the nervous system.
-Carolyn Dean, MD, ND, a medical and naturopathic doctor in Kihei, HI, estimates that more than 75 per cent of Americans aren’t getting the recommended dietary allowance (RDA) of magnesium.
+Carolyn Dean, MD, ND, a medical and naturopathic doctor in Kihei, Hawaii, estimates that more than 75 per cent of Americans aren’t getting the recommended dietary allowance (RDA) of magnesium.
 Dr. Dean recommends aiming for a 600 mg dosage via a magnesium citrate powder that you can dissolve in water.
 However, you shouldn’t supplement if you have kidney failure or an excessively slow heart rate, she says; instead, enjoy foods with higher magnesium content, such as green leafy veggies, pumpkin sesame seeds, and Brazil nuts.

 Vitamin B12 keeps the body’s nerve and blood cells healthy and helps the body create energy.
 Dr. Levitan sees many patients—particularly vegans, vegetarians, and older adults—who are deficient in vitamin B12.
 Low vitamin B12 levels can cause fatigue, sleep disturbances, numbness and tingling, and other symptoms.

-Don’t miss these other medical reasons you’re tired all the time.
+Discover more medical reasons you’re tired all the time.

 L-tryptophan is an essential amino acid—your body uses amino acids to build proteins.
 You need tryptophan to make niacin, a B vitamin vital to serotonin, which is a neurotransmitter that helps produce healthy sleep patterns.
 Since your body cannot make tryptophan on its own, it must come from your diet (foods such as eggs, poultry, chia seeds, and sweet potatoes) or supplements.